Route 11 Navigation FAQs

 What is a timepoint?

-Timepoints (those bus stops specifically identified on the schedules along with their departure times) are listed on the schedule.
-These bus stops are important because they help keep the buses on schedule.
-Buses will always stop at timepoint stops.
-Buses make other stops along the route, but those times can vary based on traffic and other factors.
-Transit systems can't list all the stops on their schedule (there's way too many!), they can only list the timepoint stops.
+Timepoints (those bus stops specifically identified on the schedules along with their departure times) are designated bus stop where the bus is scheduled to arrive or depart at a specific time.
+These timepoints help passengers estimate the bus' arrival time along the route.
+Besides timepoints, buses make other stops along the route.
+Transit systems can't list all the stops on their schedule (there's way too many!), they only list timepoint stops.

 If my stop is not listed as a timepoint, how will I know when the bus will arrive?